coreyreichle/ansible/README.md

 ansible-playbook site.yml -i ./hosts  -k -K
 ```

-At this point, you should be able to go to http://web01.lxc and see the hello world php file, which should show you the DB connection information as well.
+At this point, you should be able to go to http://web.lxc and see the hello world file, which should show you the DB connection information as well.

 #Explaining the Playbook
 The best way to break down your play are by role, and this is what I've done here, segregating various roles for a simple web stack, plus a control workstation and a plain-jane workstation.